buggins/dlangui/README.md

 * Supports highly customizable UI themes and styles
 * Hardware acceleration using OpenGL (when built with USE_OPENGL)
 * Fallback to Win32 API / XCB when OpenGL is not available
+* Actually it's a port (with major refactoring) of GUI library for cross platform OpenGL based implementation of Cool Reader app prokeject from C++.
+* Almost ready for 2D games development
+* Goal: provide set of widgets suitable for building of IDE.

 Win32 builds
 ------------